matrix-org/synapse/docs/development/experimental_features.md

 sense (from a product point-of-view) to enable features by default.
 This is expected and not an issue.

-It is not a requirement that experimental features require a configuration flag, but if one should be included if unsure.
+It is not a requirement for experimental features to be behind a configuration flag, but one should be used if unsure.

 New experimental configuration flags should be added under the `experimental` configuration key (see the `synapse.config.experimental` file) and either explain